 Opossums rely heavily on trees for their preferred habitats and food and can be affected by these changes during cold months when temperatures dip and snow accumulates.

-When opossums wander away from their safe habitats looking for food or shelter during the colder months, they can be exposed to dangerous elements such as freezing temperatures, lack of food sources, or facing off against predators in unfamiliar surroundings.
+When opossums wander away from their nest to look for food or shelter during the colder months, they can be exposed to freezing temperatures, lack of food sources, or predators.

-Opossums tend to switch nests often because of predation.
-Their lifespan is two years, so they must protect themselves from predators that are also hungry in the winter.
+Opossums tend to switch nests because of predation.
+Their lifespan is two years, so they must protect themselves from predators that are also hungry.

 During the winter, food is very scarce.
-Opossums usually hunt for food at night, making it very difficult to find food in the dark nights of winter to meet their body’s energy requirements.
+Opossums usually hunt for food at night, making it very difficult to find food on the dark nights of winter.

 Did you know opossums can swim?